 - Disciplinary or legal actions depending on the nature of the root cause

-You’ll need to compile your findings into a detailed report as well.
+During this proces, you’ll need to compile your findings into a detailed report as well.
 The report should include:

 - Product details (name, qty., manufacturer, etc.)